Quantum Many-Body Scars and Hilbert Space Fragmentation: A Review of Exact Results: Towers of QMBS

-For any initial state $\ket{\psi(0)}$ that lies completely within the subspace spanned by the tower of eigenstates, all of the energy differences $\{E_m - E_n\}$ that appear in the sum of Eq.~(\ref{eq:fidelity}) are integer multiples of the spacing $\mE$, and hence the system exhibits perfect revivals with time-period $T = \frac{2\pi}{\mE}$ (i.e., $\mF(t + T) = \mF(t)$).
-The existence of revivals implies the presence of equally-spaced (or commensurately-spaced) eigenstates in the middle of the spectrum having low entanglement entropy, which has been shown on general grounds~\cite{alhambra2020revivals}, thus forming examples of towers of QMBS.
+For any initial state $\ket{\psi(0)}$ that lies completely within the subspace spanned by the tower of eigenstates, all of the energy differences $\{E_m - E_n\}$ that appear in the sum of Eq.~(\ref{eq:fidelity}) are integer multiples of the spacing $\mE$, and hence the system exhibits perfect revivals with time-period of at most $T = \frac{2\pi}{\mE}$ (i.e., $\mF(t + T) = \mF(t)$).
+While this is obvious if $\ket{\psi(0)}$ is explicitly chosen to be a superposition of a few eigenstates $\{\ket{E_n}\}$, it is not always clear that a product state or any physically relevant state can be constructed that way.
+Nevertheless, as we will discuss in Sec.~\ref{subsec:revivals}, for models exhibiting QMBS, it is possible to construct states $\ket{\psi(0)}$ with area law entanglement that have overlap with an extensive number of eigenstates, and lie completely within the QMBS subspace.
+Conversely, it has been shown on general grounds~\cite{alhambra2020revivals} that the existence of perfect revivals from a low-entanglement and short-range correlated state implies the presence of equally-spaced (or commensurately-spaced) eigenstates in the middle of the spectrum having low entanglement entropy, i.e., towers of QMBS.
 The first exact, i.e., analytical, example of such a tower of eigenstates was found in the integer spin AKLT models~\cite{moudgalya2018a, moudgalya2018b}, well-known in the context of ground state and low-energy physics~\cite{aklt1987rigorous, arovas1988extended, arovas1989two}.
-Subsequently, numerous works found similar towers in in simpler models such as the spin-1 XY model~\cite{iadecola2018exact}, and connections were established to the phenomenon of $\eta$-pairing known in the context of Hubbard models~\cite{yang1989eta}.
+Subsequently, numerous works found similar towers in simpler models such as the spin-1 XY model~\cite{iadecola2018exact}, and connections were established to the phenomenon of $\eta$-pairing known in the context of Hubbard models~\cite{yang1989eta}.
 In all these examples, the states in the tower are composed of multiple quasiparticles of a given energy and momentum dispersing on top of a fixed low-entanglement eigenstate such as the ground state.
 Several examples bear a direct resemblance to $\eta$-pairing in Hubbard models, and we discuss them in Sec.~\ref{subsec:SGAtowers}.
-We survey other examples of towers of states that appear to have a more complicated origin in Sec.~\ref{subsec:othertowers}, including those in the AKLT model.
+We survey other examples of towers of states, some that appear to have a more complicated origin such as the AKLT model, as well as other miscellaneous examples in Sec.~\ref{subsec:othertowers}.